020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-• Whether the property is needed for any children
+• Whether the property is needed to house dependent children

 • The intentions of both parties

-If the one party does not comply with the order, the other party can apply to the court for enforcement
+If a party fails to comply with the order, the other can apply to the court for enforcement.
+The court may:

 1. Section 17 of the Married Womens Property Act 1882